5T33Z0/OC-Little-Translated/README.md

 ## ABOUT
 Compendium of ACPI Hotpatches and Binary Renames for use with the OpenCore Bootloader based on [**OC-Little by Daliansky**](https://github.com/daliansky/OC-little) translated from Chinese.
 All Binary Renames, ACPI Hotpatches (containing `OCLT`in the table header) remain untouched except where indicated.

+This repo provides additional ACPI hotpatches and guides complementary to the ones provided by the OpenCore Package and Dortania's OpenCore Install Guide.
+It covers all angles of modern hackintoshing.
+From adding and enabling devices and features, fixing USB and Sleep issues, laptop-specific fixes, GPU optimizations and more (check the TOC for details).
+Although aimed primarily at OpenCore users, all of the SSDTs and most of the guides/techniques can be apllied using the Clover Bootloader as well.

 <details>
 <summary><strong>About the translation</strong> (click to reveal content)</summary>